munificent/craftinginterpreters/book/optimization.md

 I know, weird, right?
 The way to treat a series of bytes as having a different type without changing their value at all is `memcpy()`?
-This looks horrendously slow.
-Create a local variable.
+This looks horrendously
+slow: Create a local variable.
 Pass its address to the operating system through a syscall to copy a few bytes.
 Then return the result, which is the exact same bytes as the input.